 When Outlook is set up to send automatic replies, you’ll see a message under the ribbon that alerts you about it.
 Select Turn off to disable automatic out-of-office replies for that email.

 Come back from your break and to the same dialog box to turn off the automatic replies.
-The official Microsoft video below demonstrates the step-by-step process for you:

 The process is more complicated if you use a third-party POP or IMAP email service like Gmail or Yahoo with Outlook.
 You will need to set up an Outlook rule and fire a template file for sending the message.
 We’ll have to leave that for another tutorial, unfortunately.